 The European Network for Social and Economic Research (ENSR) is a network of organisations specialised in applied policy research with a special focus on small and medium-sized enterprises (SMEs) and entrepreneurship.
 EIM Business & Policy Research in The Netherlands founded the Network in 1991.

-The network consists of members in all 28 EU Member States, together with members in Norway, Iceland, Switzerland (covering also Liechtenstein) and Turkey.
+The network consists of members in all 27 EU Member States, together with members in Norway, Iceland, Switzerland (covering also Liechtenstein), Turkey and United Kingdom.
 As a result, the ENSR covers 33 countries.

 The ENSR is able to cover all kinds of issues that are related to the business sector: entrepreneurship, labour, production, innovation, internationalisation, CSR, impact assessments, social affairs, etc.